CfirTsabari/petra/Improvments.md

+# Versions:
+- V1 - I want to have that before I release the first version of `petra`
+- V1.5 - I want to have that, but it doesn't have to be as part of the first version.
+- V2 - I am not sure wether I even want to have that, and only if people will use `petra` and request it this will be considered

-# v1
+# Features
+## V1
+1. support cargo binstall
+1. read Directory
-## Features
+## V1.5
 1. add petra fmt
+## V2
+1. read config from file

+# Petra schema
+## V1
+1. Enums
+1. Floats
+1. versioning
+## V1.5
+1. support using underscore in numbers
+1. durations

+## V2
+1. Sets/List of string
+1. Dicts
+1. Boolean
+1. Bytes
+1. Chars
+1. Structs
+1. mod
+1. include other files
+1. Nested detentions

+# Quality\CI
+## V1
+1. add tracing
+1. add more testing
+1. added generated comment on top
+1. Create an error type - thiserror+anyerror

+## V1.5
+1. better way to make trait generic on write
+1. add dependabot + security checker + cargo audit
+1. change showcase CI to be a separate workflow
+1. add pest fmt

+## V2
+1. stop using memory and change to streams
+1. publish project as a binary
+1. publish project as a library

+# Refactoring
+## V1
+## V1.5
+1. Change item name from a string to list of strings.
+1. make document more private and allow iter or adding
+## V2

+## Docs
+# V1
+1. Create readme file

+# V1.5
+1. Create documentation(book)
+1. Create website(netlify)
-1. support cargo binstall
+1. document programming languages tiers and support

+# V2
+1. Fiddler - try online

-### Programming languages
+# Programming languages
-1. T0
+## T0
 1. TS
 1. JS(nodejs+browser)
 1. Golang
 1. Java
 1. CPP
 1. Python
 1. Rust
-1. T1
+## T1
 1. haskel
 1. Ruby
 1. Shell
 1. Powershell
-1. T2
+## T2
 1. Kotlin
 1. objectiveC
 1. Scala
 1. Perl

 1. T3
 1. Elm
 1. groovy
 1. PHP
 1. clojure

-1. flatbuffer/protobuff tier
+## flatbuffer/protobuff tier
 1. Lobster
 1. Kotlin
 1. C#
 1. Dart
 1. Lua
 1. PHP
 1. Swift
 1. C
 1. PHP
-1. Niche Tier
+## Niche Tier
 1. zig
 1. rhai

-### Petra schema
-1. Sets of string
-1. Dicts
-1. Enums
-1. add boolean
-1. floats
-1. support using underscore in numbers
-1. versioning

-## Quality\CI
-1. Create an error type - thiserror+anyerror
-1. better way to make trait generic on write
-1. add dependabot + security checker + cargo audit
-1. change showcase CI to be a separate workflow
-1. added generated comment on top
-1. add pest fmt
-1. add tracing
-1. publish project?

-## Refactoring
-1. Change item name from a string to list of strings.
-1. make document more private and allow iter or adding

-## Docs
-1. Create readme file
-1. Create documentation
-1. Create website(netlify)
-1. document programming languages tiers and support

-# v2
-1. multi file schema + nesting
-1. stop using memory and change to streams
-1. maybe add some way of creating struct to combine multiple fields
-1. support better spacing?
-1. Support const values of other definitions in the file
-1. support nested detention's
-1. read config from file
-1. durations